-The Al Andalus is the quintessential train journey for the epicurious, slow traveler who likes a side of culture and a sprinkling of jaw-dropping architecture on his holidays.
-This lavish journey transports you across Andalucia in southern Spain: Starting from the sun-drenched beaches of Malaga, journey onwards to Granada, Cordoba, Ronda, and a smattering of other starlets of the region before coming to a halt in Sevilla.
+The Al Andalus is the quintessential train journey for the epicurious, slow traveler who loves a side of culture paired with a glass of local (sherry) wine.
+Starting from the sun-drenched beaches of Málaga, the train barrels onwards to Granada, Córdoba, Ronda, and a smattering of other starlets of the region before coming to a halt in Sevilla.
+Let me take you along on what would turn out to be the trip of a lifetime.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.